creare-com/podpac/doc/source/overview.md

 # Overview

-The goal of PODPAC is make analysis of heterogenous geospatial datasets simpler, reproducible and cloud-compatible.
+PODPAC is an [open-source](https://github.com/creare-com/podpac) Python library built to make analysis of heterogenous geospatial datasets simple, reproducible and cloud-compatible.
-See [example Jupyter Notebooks](https://github.com/creare-com/podpac-examples/tree/master/notebooks) for interactive examples.
+This document provides a high level overview of the key features of the library.

 ![](/_static/img/overview.png)

+The goal of PODPAC is to enable the development of portable geospatial data pipelines that can be processed locally or in the cloud.
+PODPAC provides tools to make geospatial analysis intuitive and automatic from concept to application.

+The [podpac-examples](https://github.com/creare-com/podpac-examples/tree/master/notebooks) repository provides interactive Jupyter Notebooks demonstrating these key features for a deeper dive.

 ## Data Access

 Load data from common data formats.

 ```python
 import podpac